luthramanisha/TCEP-Demo/README.md

 python manifest_to_config.py {manifest-path}
 ```

 This will convert the manifest and will print out the IP addresses of the started hosts in the config format for the docker deploy script.
-You should see an output like this
+You should be able to see the IP addresses in docker-swarm.cfg in the following format:

 ```
 manager=xx.xx.xx.xx
 workers=("xx.xx.xx.xx" "xx.xx.xx.xx")
 ```

-Now the hosts are successfully deployed on GENI and the project is ready to be setup on the hosts.
+Now since the hosts are successfully deployed on GENI and the project is ready to be setup on the hosts.
 To setup the GENI instances to be able to run docker, run the following command

 ```
 ./publish_docker.sh setup